How to add a custom CA certificate in Azure API Management

 Navigate to your Azure API Management service instance in the Azure portal.

-Browse for the certificate and decide on the certificate store.
-Only the public key is needed, so the password is not required.
+Browse for the certificate .cer file and decide on the certificate store.
+Only the public key is needed, so the password is optional.

-You can upload a CA certificate using the
+You can also upload a CA certificate using the